Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Simulating the 21-cm signal

 The primary impact of SNe feedback is to heat the gas reservoirs of the halo resulting in the transfer of the gas from the cold to the hot gas reservoirs and in extreme cases the removal of the gas from the hot halo (i.e. altogether from the galaxy).
 Our implementation, modified from \cite{Guo2011} to take advantage of our high cadence merger trees \citep[see][]{Dragons19}, is based on energy conservation.
 The total stellar mass going SNe $(\Delta m_{\rm new})$ at a particular snapshot of the simulation depends on both the current and previous star formation\footnote{As the largest time-step of our simulation is $\sim 16$ Myr, newly formed massive stars can go SNe in the same time-step and less massive stars can survive for a few snapshots.}.
 To account for this, we track the stars formed in the present and four previous snapshots.
 The stellar mass going SNe at a particular snapshot is calculated as a weighted average star formation history

-where $\Delta t$ is the simulation time-step, $d\varepsilon/d\tau$ is the rate of energy release per unit stellar mass via Type-II SN by stars within age $\tau$ and $\tau + d\tau$, $\psi(t)$ is the star formation rate at time $t$, and $\epsilon$ is the energy coupling efficiency.
+where $\Delta t$ is the simulation time-step, $d\varepsilon/d\tau$ is the rate of energy release per unit stellar mass via Type-II SN by stars within age $\tau$ and $\tau + d\tau$, and $\psi(t)$ is the star formation rate at time $t$ of the galaxy.
 We calculate $d\varepsilon/d\tau$ from \textsc{STARBURST99} \citep{Leitherer1999, Leitherer2010, Leitherer2014} accounting for both metallicity as well as a \cite{Kroupa2002} initial mass function.
 The energy released by SNe can then be calculated as